jyutzler/Bridge-Systems/system.md

    * 1NT - 2♦ - 2♥ - 2♠ = invitational
    * 1NT - 2♥ - 2♠ - 3♥ = game forcing

-#### Minor Suit Stayman
-A 2♠ response shows at least an invitational hand with strength in both minors.

-1NT — 2♠

-   * 2NT = weak hand, usually stoppers in both majors
-   * 3♣, ♦ = weak hand, good support
-   * 3♥, ♠ = strong hand, stopper, could have a good minor (only forcing response)
-   * 3NT = strong hand, stoppers in both majors
-   * 4♣, ♦ = strong hand, good support

-From there, responder should have enough information to proceed using methods described elsewhere.
 #### Over Interference
 If an opponent doubles, all conventional responses are “on.”
 For example: